 Koji is currently in development on a new graphic novel and feature film titled Santa Vs. Zombies.

 Koji’s passion for writing is only matched by his love to teach others how to do it.
-He is currently an adjunct professor in screenwriting and digital media arts at International Technological University in San Jose.
+He is currently an adjunct professor in screenwriting and digital media arts at International Technological University in San Jose and will be teaching screenwriting at UCLA Extensions in the spring of this year.

 In addition to his work in entertainment, Koji is a regular contributor to 8Asians.com, a blog dedicated to Asian American culture, history, and news.
 He lives with his wife, son, and dog in South Pasadena, California.